unipartdigital/dash_heatmap/README.md

     ```
     $ pip install -r requirements.txt
     ```
-4. Install the python packages for testing (optional)
+4. Install the python packages for testing
     ```
     $ pip install -r tests/requirements.txt
     ```

-### Write your component code in `src/lib/components/DashHeatmap.react.js`.
+### Running the Demo

 - The demo app is in `src/demo`
-- To run the demo and undertake React developement with static data
+- To run the demo

     1. npm run start